idaholab/virtual_test_bed/doc/content/msr/msfr/plant/SAM_model.md

 # Molten Salt Fast Reactor (MSFR) SAM Model

-*Contact: Mauricio Tano, mauricio.tanoretamales.at.inl.gov*
+*Contact: Jun Fang, fangj.at.anl.gov; Mauricio Tano, mauricio.tanoretamales.at.inl.gov*

-## MSFR Balance of Plant Description
+## MSFR Overview

-The specific reactor model considered here is based upon the MSFR design developed under the Euratom EVOL project [!citep](rouch2014) *fix reference later*.
+The specific reactor model considered here is based upon the MSFR design developed under the Euratom EVOL project [!citep](rouch2014).
 The reference MSFR is a 3000 MW fast-spectrum reactor with three different circuits: the fuel circuit, the intermediate circuit, and the power conversion circuit.
 Based upon the design specifications of EVOL MSFR, a representative 1-D system model was established for the MSFR concept covering both the fuel/primary and intermediate circuits, whereas the only the heat exchanger of the energy conversion unit is modeled.
 The ex-core loops in the primary and intermediate circuits are lumped together, and only one loop is considered in both circuits.

-### Fuel loop
+### Fuel loop style=font-size:125%

 In the SAM simulation, the core is modeled as a pipe of length $2.65 \, m$ and hydraulic diameter of $2.1 \, m$.
 In the fuel circuit, there are 16 sets of pumps and heat exchangers around the core.
 The heat exchangers are treated via one equivalent lumped heat exchanger, whereas all pumps are similarly modeled as one equivalent pump.
 The fuel salt in the fuel loop is LiF-ThF$_4$ (0.78-0.22).
-The corresponding thermophysical properties are listed in [fuel_salt_properties], based on which dedicated Equations of States (EOS) have been created in SAM input file to model the fuel salt in the SAM input file.
+The corresponding thermophysical properties are listed in [fuel_salt_properties], based on which dedicated Equations of States (EOS) have been created in SAM input file to model the fuel salt.
 The pump power is set so that the total mass flow rate in the fuel circuit is $18,000 \, \frac{kg}{s}$ and heat exchanger is dimensioned so that the inlet temperature to the core is $950 \, K$.

 !table id=fuel_salt_properties caption=Thermophysical properties of the fuel salt.